Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Most transparency systems require downloading the entirety of the log's contents to ensure that all potentially relevant entries are found.
 This quickly becomes prohibitively expensive for all parties, violating requirements 3 and 8.
 Currently roughly 7.5 million certificates are issued per day, with an average size of 3 kilobytes.
 This means that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
 Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single site operator would cost the Transparency Log between $6 to $60.
 For any reasonable estimate of the number of site operators on the internet, this represents an exceptional burden on a Transparency Log.

-In the existing Certificate Transparency ecosystem, because of this exceptional cost, Site Operators have elected not to do this work themselves and have instead outsourced it to third-party monitors.
+In the existing Certificate Transparency ecosystem, because of this exceptional cost, Site Operators have overwhelmingly elected not to do this work themselves and have instead outsourced it to third-party monitors.
 Third-party monitors represent a problematic break in the security guarantees of Certificate Transparency, as there are no enforceable requirements on their behavior.
 They are not audited for correct behavior like Certificate Authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
 This has had the real-world impact of undermining the system's transparency guarantees {{ct-in-wild}}.

 Key Transparency {{!I-D.draft-ietf-keytrans-protocol}} augments a Transparency Log with additional structure to allow efficient and verifiable searches for specific data.
-This allows Site Operators to download only the entries of the Transparency Log that're relevant to them, while still being able to guarantee that no certificates have been issued that they are unaware of.
+This allows Site Operators to download only a small subset of the entries of the Transparency Log, but still be guaranteed to have received all certificates that are relevant to them.
 As a result of the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost around one million times less than it would otherwise.

 ## Summary